-Having arrived almost at the end of this handbook, the conclusions by Professor Attinà in his article published in 2018 seem still valid and offer a good recapitulation.236
+Having arrived almost at the end of this handbook, the conclusions by Professor Attinà in his article published in 2018 seem still valid and offer a good recapitulation.

 "First, blocking the migrant entry does not address the causes of the pressure of migrants at the borders.
-Second, all-out restriction on immigration for the sake of blocking irregular migration does not fit to the need of low skill workers that affect important sectors of the European economies like the construction and extraction, the agriculture and fishery, and the care, cleaning and catering sector.
-Third, the all-out restriction of immigration violates the European principles of open society and inclusive democracy, and has negative influence on the civil values of the European citizens.
-Additionally, it damages the reputation of the EU and the MSs as defenders of humanitarian values, human rights and international law, and as partners of the international organizations and non-governmental organizations involved in migration management.
-Fourth, cooperation with countries of origin and transit for blocking migration is

-235 Dead Aid: Why Aid Is Not Working and How There Is a Better Way for Africa (2009), useful to a small extent since non-compliance by the governments of these countries is encouraged by the benefits these governments draw from allowing migration.
+Second, all-out restriction on immigration for the sake of blocking irregular migration does not fit to the need of low skill workers that affect important sectors of the European economies like the construction and extraction, the agriculture and fishery, and the care, cleaning, and catering sector.
+Third, the all-out restriction of immigration violates the European principles of open society and inclusive democracy and has negative influence on the civil values of the European citizens.
+Additionally, it damages the reputation of the EU and the MSs as defenders of humanitarian values, human rights, and international law, and as partners of the international organizations and non-governmental organizations involved in migration management.
+Fourth, cooperation with countries of origin and transit for blocking migration is useful to a small extent since non-compliance by the governments of these countries is encouraged by the benefits these governments draw from allowing migration.
 Fifth, cooperation with the countries of last departure has an impact on the reputation of the EU and the MSs since it exposes them to the accusation of human rights violation in complicity with the partner governments that do not care about the rights of the migrants who are not their citizens.
 Sixth, the migration compact funds have a short-term humanitarian effect but a small or no effect at all on the development and take-off of the economy of the receiving country since these funds do not affect the structures of the world market and do not hit the existing economic, trade, and financial regimes that preserve the stratification of the national economies as the sixty-year long history of the aid to development demonstrates."